MPH Speedgun Pro

 While collaborating with the MPH engineering and marketing teams, concept refinements were developed based on feedback from the initial concept phase.
 These refinements further developed the aesthetics, functionality, and manufacturing by including detailed concepts of the device in many areas.
 At this point in the program, user interface concepts were also developed for the graphics experience of the product.

-The Catalyst engineering team, though engaged and collaborating throughout the industrial design phase of the program, began the detailed engineering development of the product based on the final design direction.
+The Catalyst engineering team, began the detailed engineering development of the product based on the final design direction.
 The engineering team created 3D CAD models for components and the overall assembly of the product but first collaborated with the MPH electronics team to develop the mechanical layouts of the PCBs and electronic components needed for the product.
-This included PCB layouts, the LCD screen, and any physical connectors and switches required for the device.
-The electronic components were the basis to construct the enclosure around.
+This included PCB layouts, LCD screen, physical connectors and switches required for the device.
 Once the electronic components were defined and finalized, the Catalyst engineering team ensured that the assembly of these components within the device was robust and easily accessible for initial assembly and potential servicing.
-Additional engineering development of the enclosure was completed, ensuring all aesthetic, functional and manufacturing detailed were captured within the 3D CAD models.
+Additional engineering development of the enclosure was completed, ensuring all aesthetic, functional and manufacturing details were captured within the 3D CAD models.

 Providing concepts, 3D CAD modeling, and